AbhayaShankar/portfolio/checklist.md

 10. Add project route and show active projects...
 OR ELSE Remove projects routes... ❓
 11. Add toasts to contact page ✅
 12. Change toastify designs ❌
-13. Change conatct form page (Design first) ❌
+13. Change contact form page (Design first) ❌

+Contact Idea -

+Contact

+You can contact me vvia my social handles and also feel free to talk about projects and ventures.
+Drop a Hi! to connect and we can discuss all about javascript and the world around it.

+Any Feedbacks for me...
+Drop your message here. like this